-We generate cash primarily from the net proceeds of the offering of our securities and cash flows from our operations.
+We generate cash primarily from the net proceeds of the offering of our securities and cash flows from our operations, including investment sales and repayments as well as income earned on investments and cash equivalents.
+We may also fund a portion of our investments through borrowings under the Credit Facilities (discussed below).
 We expect that we may also generate cash from any financing arrangements we may enter into in the future and any future offerings of our equity or debt securities.
 We may fund a portion of our investments through borrowings from banks and issuances of senior securities.
 Our primary use of funds is to make investments in eligible portfolio companies, pay our operating expenses and make distributions to holders of our common stock.

-During the three months ended March 31, 2018, cash and cash equivalents decreased to \$3,896,824, from \$8,141,670 as of December 31, 2017.
-This decrease was primarily the result of the purchase of investments in portfolio companies and U.S. Treasury Bills and was partially offset by the maturity of the U.S. Treasury Bills for \$72,509,000.
+During the six months ended June 30, 2018, cash and cash equivalents decreased to \$1,947,614, from \$8,141,670 as of December 31, 2017.
+This decrease was primarily the result of the purchase of investments in portfolio companies and U.S. Treasury Bills and was partially offset by the maturity of the U.S. Treasury Bills for \$141,513,028.